Understanding Collaboration Idioms

 • a realistic workplace example

-• a short quiz to help you practice using it correctly
+• a short quiz to help you practise using it correctly

 You can use this page: